intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/pixfmt-reserved.rst

       - Compressed format used by Nuvoton NPCM video driver.
 This format is defined in Remote Framebuffer Protocol (RFC 6143, chapter 7.7.4 Hextile Encoding).
+    * .. _V4L2-PIX-FMT-MS21:

+      - ``V4L2_PIX_FMT_MS21``
+      - 'MS21'
+      - This format has one plane, luma and chroma are stored in a contiguous memory.
+Luma pixel in 16x32 tiles at the start, chroma pixel in 16x16 tiles at the end.
+The image height must be aligned with 32 and the image width must be aligned with 16.
 .. raw:: latex

     \normalsize